mtlynch/mtlynch.io/content/book-reports/go-programming-blueprints/index.md

 Whoops!
 You just leaked everyone's email addresses and password hashes.

-When I used to do penetration testing, I found several teams making this mistake in the real world.
-It's a subtle bug because from the developer's perspective, everything worked as intended when they implemented `handlerUserGet`.
+When I used to do penetration testing, I found several companies making this mistake in the real world.
+It's a subtle bug because, from the developer's perspective, everything worked as intended when they implemented `handlerUserGet`.
 When they add fields to the `User` struct, they're not touching `handleUsersGet`, so they won't notice the exposure unless they routinely check their applicaiton's raw HTTP traffic.

 I'm paranoid about making this class of mistake in my apps, so I'm always curious how other people handle this.